Joarnixon/matrix-desummation/README.md

 - What if these weights(*) are some sort of `coordinate space` (of course with fixed basis of $B_i$ matrices)

 # Now we are ready to start

+- ### Open presentation.ipynb or clone the repository

 ### Links:

 Spectral decomposition of symmetric matrix
 - https://inst.eecs.berkeley.edu/~ee127/sp21/livebook/thm_sed.html